ScienceParkStudyGroup/master-advanced-forensics/_episodes/03-principal-component-analysis.md

 > {: .solution}
 {: .challenge }

-The plot above clearly shows that only one principal component manages to catch up around 45\% of the total variance.
-This is actually a sign that we should easily distinguish the different tissues using only one PC.
-Yet, you can also see that PC2, PC3 and PC4 also explain around 10\% of the total variance therefore suggesting that they may also comprise relevant biological information.
+The scree plot above clearly shows that one principal component manages to catch up around 45% of the total variance.
+Whether this is related to our different tissues remains to be seen.
+Yet, you can also see that PC2, PC3 and PC4 also explain around 10% of the total variance therefore suggesting that they may also comprise relevant (biological) information.

+We will see how a _score plot_ can help to determine how PCs are related to our tissues in the new coordinate system.

 > ## Callout
-> There is another way to determine the number of PC to keep that is less human-biased.
-You choose the % of variance that you wish to explain using the
+> There is another way to determine the number of PC.
+Instead of looking for an "elbow" (inflexion point) in the scree plot, one chooses the percentage of variance to be explained in advance and determines how many PCs are necessary and sufficient to explain this percentage of variance.
-> minimal number of PCs.
-Then, you extract the number of PC automatically.
 {: .callout}

-Let's practice this less biased method.
+Let's practice this alternative method.

 > ## Exercise
 > Assuming that you want to explain 80% of the variance, how many PCs would you need?
 > 1. Knowing that the `cumsum()` function can be used to calculate a cumulative sum, add a column to the `exp_var_df` that contains the cumulative variance explained by PC1, PC2, etc.
 > 2. Make a plot using `ggplot()` that displays the cumulative variance explained by the different PCs.
-Add a horizontal line that shows the 80\% variance threshold.
+Add a horizontal line that shows the 80% variance threshold.
 > 3. Automatically extract the number of PCs sufficient to explain 80% of the total variance.
 >
 > > ## Solution